TinyXlsx/TinyXlsx/README.md

 - .NET 8.0

 # Features
-Reading not supported yet.
+Supported:
 1. Writing to a `MemoryStream` for in-memory processing.
 1. Writing to a `FileStream` to save the generated Excel file directly to disk.
-1. Flexible cell and row positioning.
+1. Precise cell and row positioning.
     1. By default, `BeginRow` automatically progresses to the next row, and `WriteCellValue` automatically progresses to the next column.
     1. An index can be specified using `BeginRowAt` and `WriteCellValueAt` if a row or column must be skipped.

+Not supported yet:
+1. Reading an existing document.
+1. Editing an existing document.
+1. Formulas.
+1. Images.
+1. Charts.
+1. Cell merging.
+1. Rich text.
+1. Conditional formatting.
+1. Comments.
+1. Hyperlinks.

 ## Writing to a `MemoryStream`